Pravin Jadhav

 Pravin Ramesh Jadhav (born 6 July 1996) is an Indian archer who competes in the recurve discipline.
 At the 2019 World Archery Championships, he was a member of the first Indian team to qualify for the final since 2005; the team received the silver medal.
+He made his Olympic debut in Tokyo at the 2020 Summer Olympics and represented India again at the 2024 Summer Olympics in Paris.

 Early life

 Jadhav was born on 6 July 1996 into a family of daily wage labourers.
 His family lived in a shack near a drain in the drought-prone village of Sarade in Satara district.
 Jadhav would sometimes accompany his father to work in the farm, during his teenage years.

 Interested in sports from his childhood, Jadhav participated in 800 meters at district level, but did not have enough stamina as a result of being undernourished.
 His school teacher Vikas Bhujbal then bore the expenses for his training and diet, resulting in better performances and selection in the Krida Parbodhini school.
 After receiving training for one year in Balewadi, Pune, where his 800 meters timing improved, he shifted to Amravati, where he was trained in archery.
 Jadhav, still physically weak, experienced difficulty in handling the weight of the recurve bow, with the academy mulling to release him due to his sub-par performances.
 Bhujbal then requested help from Mahesh Palkar, an education officer, who asked the academy to give Jadhav a final chance.
 Having been given five shots to prove himself, Jadhav scored over 45 and retained his place in the academy.
+He is supported by sports NGO Olympic Gold Quest.